-live in a homestay or in a student residence hall.
+ollins Abroad summer students can choose to live in a homestay or in a residence hall complex.
 Each has advantages and its own financial arrangements.
-Because the cost of accommodations in a residence hall is higher than in homestays, more amenities can be provided to students who live in homestays.
+Because the cost of accommodations for the residence hall option is considerably higher than in homestays, more amenities can be provided to students who live in homestays.
 Read the information about each option that follows and choose the situation that best suits your preferences and meets your budget requirements.